 The Housing Auth of the City of Nanticoke

-The Housing Auth of the City of Nanticoke is a Public Housing Agency in Nanticoke, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of January 29th, 2020, The Housing Auth of the City of Nanticoke has 1 waiting lists that are open now or opening soon.
+The Housing Auth of the City of Nanticoke is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of November 27th, 2020, The Housing Auth of the City of Nanticoke has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.